0xdanyal/brainly/README.md

-# 🔗 LinkStash
+# 🔗 Brainly

 **Your personal web library.**
 Save links instantly with titles, notes & tags — then find them in seconds.

 ---

-## ✨ What is LinkStash?
+## ✨ What is Brainly?

-**LinkStash** is a clean, fast, personal link manager built for people who are tired of messy browser bookmarks.
+**Brainly** is a clean, fast, personal link manager built for people who are tired of messy browser bookmarks.

 No bloat.
 No unnecessary features.